frankymz/Catalog/README.md

 Learning Spring with JPA/Hibernate.
-React frontend and MySQL database.
+Frontend is made with React.js and database is on MySQL.

 # Book Catalog API